Klortiz/cse15l-lab-reports/lab2-3.md

     }
 ```

-According to the code, appending **once** doesn't induce a failure because if LinkedList is null, then it just makes your input its first value.
+According to the code, appending **once** doesn't induce a failure because if LinkedList is null, then it just makes your input be its first value.
 Adding **two times** doesn't induce a failure either because there's code built for that specific case of having one element already when append gets called.

 ```